 Raw jackfruit is Konkani cuisine's favourite veggie.
 It is known as Kadgi in Konkani.
 And kadgi chakko is a very popular Konkani cuisine dish.
 It is a spicy, dry side dish made using raw jackfruit and is absolutely adored.
 It is served hot with loads of coconut oil on top and is a crowd pleaser.

 Picking raw jackfruit to prepare this side dish - kadgi chakko:

-Maturing raw jackfruits too can be used to make this side dish but pick raw jackfruit whose seeds inside are still soft and are still it's growth.
+Essentially pick raw jackfruit whose seeds inside are still soft and are still growing.
 Raw jackfruits with hard seeds on the inside would be completely mature jackfruits and won't give you the right texture of the dish.
-They aren't suitable to be used to make this side dish.
+They aren't suitable to be used to make this dish kadgi chakko.

 These raw jackfruits in the pic 1 below are best suited to make kadgi chakko.

-This raw jackfruit below has almost reached it's maturity.
+Raw jackfruit below has almost reached its maturity.
 The thorns on the peel are spaced out and are fully grown.

 Prep time: 30 minutes